Health Insurance Portability and Accountability Act - HIPAA Privacy

-HIPPA is a federal law containing complex new regulations that prohibit the unauthorized access to and inappropriate use and disclosure of protected health information.
+HIPAA is an acronym for the Health Insurance Portability and Accountability Act.
+HIPAA is a federal law containing complex new regulations that prohibit the unauthorized access to and inappropriate use and disclosure of protected health information.
 It generally requires organizations to take reasonable steps to limit the use or disclosure of, and requests for, protected health information to the minimum necessary to accomplish the intended purpose.

 What constitutes Protected Health Information?

 Protected health Information (PHI) is any information relating to an individual that has the possibility of tying that individual to his or her health record.
 HIPAA applies to information communicated both orally and in writing, housed in any files or depositories or information stored in any electronic or recording devices or transmitted through any electronic means.

 Any individual who provides their PHI to the University is protected by HIPAA.

 All PHI provided by an individual to the University is protected by HIPAA regulations.
 Even information that you learn just because you work at Ohio Northern University, such as seeing an acquaintance in a clinic or overhearing a conversation about protected health information, is confidential information that you must not share with anyone, not even your own co-workers, unless you are specifically authorized to do so.
 If you are working in an office where you may see protected health information about our students, the law says that we must keep that information confidential.
 Everyone has a legal right to privacy and, in your role us as employee, you have an obligation to maintain that privacy.
 Information can only be shared with a co-worker if that co-worker has a need and right to know the information.
 Your "need and right to know" is defined by the job that you perform.
 If you must know the information to successfully perform your job duties, then you have a need and right to know the information.